izabellalarsson/izabellalarsson/README.md

 ### Hello 👋

-I'm currently working at [Polestar](https://github.com/polestar) as a sotfware engineer 👩🏽‍💻
+I'm currently working at [Polestar](https://github.com/polestar) as a software engineer 👩🏽‍💻

 Right now I'm forcing my self to learn neovim 😎 and trying hard to follow the concept of learning in public.